Throughput Maximization for Active Intelligent Reflecting Surface Aided Wireless Powered Communications: Introduction

-To solve the formulated WST maximization problem, we decompose the coupled joint optimization into two subproblems and propose an alternating optimization (AO)-based algorithm, where successive convex approximation (SCA) technique and fractional programming (FP) are utilized to solve the two subproblems respectively.
+To solve the formulated challenging WST maximization problem, we decompose the coupled joint optimization into two subproblems and propose an alternating optimization (AO)-based algorithm, where successive convex approximation (SCA) technique and fractional programming (FP) are utilized to solve the two subproblems respectively\footnote{ { {Note that the proposed algorithm can be extended to solve the optimization with the hybrid IRS after slight modifications \cite{nguyen2021spectral}.} }}.
 Numerical results reveal that employing the active IRS in WPCNs performs much better than its passive IRS counterpart and validate the advantage of dynamic IRS beamforming, which is different from the conclusion in \cite{wu2021irs}.
-Specifically, it is found that: 1) Active IRS can improve the WST significantly by alleviating the double-fading effects suffered by passive IRS; 2) Even less transmit energy and amplifying energy is required to achieve the higher throughput and/or the larger coverage with the assist of the active IRS; 3) Different from the symmetric deployment strategy for passive IRS, it achieves much higher WST by deploying the active IRS closer to the devices rather than closer to the HAP.
+Specifically, it is found that: 1) The active IRS can improve the WST significantly by alleviating the double-fading effects suffered by the passive IRS; 2) Even less transmit energy and amplifying energy is required to achieve the higher throughput and/or the broader coverage with the assist of the active IRS; {\textls[0]{3) Different from the symmetric deployment strategy for passive IRS, it achieves much higher WST by deploying the active IRS closer to the devices rather than closer to the HAP.}}